 Describe initial and ongoing planned training of physicians, nurses, social work, and hyperbaric techs at your site.

-Describe the training of other study team members and training materials - e.g., videos from the HOBIT investigator meeting available on the study website, read the protocol, watched enrollment and other training videos, etc.
+Describe the training of other study team members and training materials - e.g., videos from the HOBIT investigator meeting available on the study website, read the protocol, watched enrollment and other training videos (including the HYCEP), etc.

 Other logistics